j4kim/SVGtarien/README.md

 size(870,150)

 # define a new routine that draws a smiley using the $color variable.
-# of course $color must be define before calling this routine
+# of course $color must be defined before calling this routine
 drawSmiley = {
     # head
     fill($color)